How to Buy Bitcoin in Canada: A Complete Guide (2020)

 How can you purchase Bitcoin?

 One way that you can purchase Bitcoin is through a Bitcoin ATM.
 There are many resources online that can help you locate Bitcoin ATMs around your neighborhood.
-If you live in Ottawa and prefer in-person purchases, there are currently Bitcoin ATMs that can be found in shops like convenience stores.
+If you prefer in-person purchases, there are currently Bitcoin ATMs that can be found in shops like convenience stores.

 Buy and Sell Bitcoin via Peer-to-Peer Transactions